koka-lang/koka/doc/spec/tour.kk.md

 The &koka; compiler internally uses monads and `shift`/`reset` to compile effect handlers though, and it compiles handlers into to an internal free monad based on multi-prompt delimited control [@Xie:evidence-tr;@Gunter:mprompt].
-By inlining the monadic _bind_ we are able to generate efficient C code that only allocates continuations in the case one is actually yielding up to a general `control` operation.
+By inlining the monadic _bind_ we are able to generate efficient C code that only allocates continuations in the case one is actually yielding up to a general `ctl` operation.
 ~

 A great property of effect handlers is that they can be freely composed together.